MrYMH/HotelListingApi/README.md

 * **'DELETE /countries/{id}'**: Deletes a country.

 To use the API, send a request to one of the endpoints using your preferred HTTP client (e.g. Postman).
 The request and response formats are in JSON.

+## Authentication
+The API requires an API key to access.
+To obtain an API key, please contact the project maintainers.

+## Contributing

+We welcome contributions from the community!
+If you find a bug or have an idea for a new feature, please open an issue on the Github repository.

+## Contact Information
+If you have any questions or issues, please contact the project maintainers at **'youssefhemdan02@gmail.com'**.